View XML QR Code

 Container: Box 1, Folder 1

-• Description: JCC Reverends
+• Description: Reverends

 Container: Box 1, Folder 2

-• Description: Members of the Congregation, In front of the Church
+• Description: Members of the Congregation In front of the Church

 Container: Box 1, Folder 3